 A new era of space exploration has begun, and with it a new rocket designed to launch humans to the Moon, Mars, and beyond.
 Take a closer look at the upcoming Artemis I flight, a mission that will pave the way for future lunar exploration, in our newest blog series.

-In this post, we are exploring NASA’s Space Launch System (SLS), the most powerful rocket in the world.
+This week, we are exploring NASA’s Space Launch System (SLS), the most powerful rocket in the world.

 A Rocket to Rival All Others